mernst/daikon-gradle-plugin/README.md

     testDriverPackage = "com.foo"
     // However, if you are not using Randoop, then you need a TestDriver.
     // This TestDriver should have a static void main method, so Daikon can
     // executed.
-Having said that, this plugin can help you generate
+Having said that, this plugin will automatically generate
-    // this TestDriver.
-This TestDriver will reside in the package as
+    // this TestDriver for you.
-    // the one you specified in the `testDriverPackage` statement.
-    // To generate this TestDriver, all you need to do is to include the
-    // following statement (default value is false): generateTestDriver = true
 }
 ```